Glossary

 dsviper-tools

-Tooling for the Database / CommitDatabase workflow of the dsviper ecosystem — cdbe, dbe, dsm_util, commit_admin, and the commit-database server.
+Tooling for the Database / CommitDatabase workflow of the dsviper ecosystem — cdbe, dbe, dsm_util, commit_admin, and the commit_database_server.
 Available as a Qt Widgets variant (dsviper-tools) and a QML variant (dsviper-tools-qml).

 dsviper-components